-Template EU INS1 – Insurance participations: Fixed format
+Template EU INS1 – Insurance participations: Fixed format.

-Institutions shall apply the instructions provided below in this Annex to complete template EU INS1 as presented in Annex I, in application of point (f) of Article 438 CRR.
+Institutions shall apply the instructions provided below in this Annex to complete template EU INS1 as presented in Annex I, in application of Article 438, point (f) of Regulation (EU) No 575/2013.